wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

         Request Rate
       </td>
       <td>
-        The number of requests per minute that are represented by the service's spans.
+        The request rate of the service.
       </td>
     </tr>
     <tr>